Code-Institute-Submissions/the_monkees_fan_page_assignment/README.md

   (Please note, for full tranperency, the contact form is not yet wired up to email information.
 It is a static form used for aesthetic purposes on the project.)
 * **Footer** – Provides information on the band, a register trademark of the band name, and a row of social media links for users to find the band elsewhere.

+**Features Left to Implement**

+* I would like to wire up the Contact Form and make the functional and not just static.

 Technologies Used
 ---